norulshahlam/spring-microservices-tutorials/README.md

 fixed in property file. we can ask Spring to assign static port number by assigning server.port=0

-If you run multiple instances using Spring, service registry will still show one instance id running as the port number we assigned was fixed i.e 0. this wont be the case if we start instances using mvn command as we manually assign a port and instance value. to solve this, we create a property name eureka.instance.instance-id with our own randomly generated value.
+If you run multiple instances using Spring, service registry will still show one instance id running as the port number we assigned was fixed i.e 0. this won't be the case if we start instances using mvn command as we manually assign a port and instance value. to solve this, we create a property name eureka.instance.instance-id with our own randomly generated value.
 Now try to run another instance again using Spring and you can see multiple instance registering in Eureka.